Innovation in Teaching and Learning

-Lastly, grant recipients will present the results of their project to the campus community in the Faculty Forum, the Talks on Teaching sponsored by the Center for Teaching and Learning, or some other community forum within one semester of its completion.
+Lastly, grant recipients will present the results of their project to the campus community in the Faculty Forum, a Center for Teaching and Learning program, or some other community forum within one year of its completion.

-Please direct any questions you may have about ITL grants to Susan Bennett, Executive Assistant in the Office of the Provost and Dean of the Faculty (firstname.lastname@example.org); Timothy Kaufman-Osborn, Provost and Dean of the Faculty (email@example.com); and/or Lisa Perfetti, Associate Dean for Faculty development (firstname.lastname@example.org).
+Please direct any questions you may have about ITL grants to Susan Bennett, Executive Assistant to the Provost and Dean of the Faculty Office (firstname.lastname@example.org); Pat Spencer, Interim Provost and Dean of the Faculty (email@example.com) and/or Lisa Perfetti, Associate Dean for Faculty Development (firstname.lastname@example.org).